-Create a bicycle and pedestrian connection through the McFarland site from Railroad Ave to Oak St which would provide a more continuous north-south connection through Central

-Milwaukie.
-It will also provide a more direct connection from Railroad Ave to the Monroe St Neighborhood Greenway.
+This project also includes creating a bicycle and pedestrian connection through the McFarland site from Railroad Avenue to Oak Street which would provide a more continuous north-south connection through Central Milwaukie.
+It will also provide a more direct connection from Railroad Avenue to the Monroe Street Neighborhood Greenway.